tobycassidy/english_to_french_with_attention/README.md

 The data used for this analysis is sourced from Anki: [Tab-delimited Bilingual Sentence Pairs ](http://www.manythings.org/anki/).
 The sentence pairs of specific interest for the English to French use case can be found in the fra-eng.zip and are stored in this repo under data for convenience.

 ### 2. Environment
+Please prepare an environment with python==3.8.0, and then use the command "pip install -r requirements.txt" for the dependencies.
+Note these dependencies in the requirements.txt are not as lean as they could be as this environment is set up to work for multiple tobycassidy repos.

+### 3. Run
+Once the environment has been configured, simply go through the "walkthrough.ipynb" notebook at your own pace.
+The cell outputs have been committed to this repo so the walkthrough notebook does not need to be ran and environments do not need to be configured for convenience.